Monish-Solanki/Monish-Solanki/README.md

 </p>

 ## 🚀 About Me
-I'm a data analyst passionate about helping businesses make sense of their data.
-I enjoy transforming complex, messy datasets into clear stories and actionable insights.
+I’m an aspiring Data Analyst and BSc (Hons) Accounting and Finance graduate with hands-on experience using Excel, SQL, Google Sheets, and Power BI to clean, analyse, and visualise data.

-My focus is on building dashboards that get used, automating repetitive tasks to free up teams for more interesting problems, and creating models that help businesses plan for the future.
+I enjoy turning messy datasets into clear insights through data cleaning, querying, and dashboard building.

-When I'm not working with data, I enjoy [Your Hobby or Passion, e.g., creating content, hiking, mentoring others, etc.].
-I love the "aha!" moment when data reveals something new and useful.
+When I'm not working with data, I enjoy drawing, which helps me think visually and design clear, user-friendly dashboards.
+I love building reports and dashboards that are practical, accurate, easy to use and reveal something new and useful for stakeholders.

 <!-- 🌐 Replace "your-username" with your actual GitHub username -->
 ### [🏆 Check Out My Full Portfolio Website](https://your-username.github.io/)